m8sec/enumdb/README.md

 * Threading has been added to expedite brute forcing and enumeration on larger networks.
 * Enumdb no longer generates reports by default.
 Reporting (csv/xlsx) must be defined in the command line arguments.
 * When extracting data for reports, users can now define a limit on the number of rows selected.
 The default value of 100, can be modified at the top of enumdb.py.
+* Lastly, more concise output when enumerating large amounts of data.

 *Enumdb is written in python3 and tested on Kali Linux, use the setup.sh script to ensure all required libraries are installed.*